YuLab-SMU/ReactomePA/README.md

 This package provides functions for pathway analysis based on REACTOME pathway database.
 It implements enrichment analysis, gene set enrichment analysis and several functions for visualization.
+This package is not affiliated with the Reactome team.

 For details, please visit
 <https://yulab-smu.top/biomedical-knowledge-mining-book/>.